scottishgovernment/resources.mygov.scot/_additional/legislation-regulation.md

 ---
 layout: default
-title: Legislation & Regulation Catalogue
+title: Legislation & regulation catalogue
 summary: Guidance on legislation and regulation with which digital services may be required to comply.
 imperative: Guideline
 ---

 ## Purpose
+{:.no_toc}

 This catalogue lists legislation and regulation related to the delivery of an online service by or on behalf of Scottish public sector organisations.
 For each item an introduction is provided as well as links to related guidance and standards.

-<div style="color: #9F6000; background-color: #FEEFB3; font-size: 26px; border-style: solid; border-width: 2px; padding: 5px;">&#10148; Please note this document is currently in <strong>draft</strong> status and may be subject to change.
-We are happy to receive feedback on this document via the channels in the footer.</div><br>
+<div class="info-note caution">Please note this document is currently in <strong>draft</strong> status and may be subject to change.
+We are happy to receive feedback on this document via the channels in the footer.</div>

 This information is provided as a starting point for Scottish public sector organisations who wish to provide services online but they will have to seek their own advice about the risks and other relevant legal considerations as they apply specifically to the services they seek to provide.
 It is not an exhaustive list of legal considerations relevant to such services and shall not be taken as legal advice.

 ## Contents
+{:.no_toc}

 * TOC
 {:toc}